Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - On line number **49**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2

 ##### 3. Spark Job Demand_Forecasting_Model_Training_Pipeline
-This Spark job trains the Retail Demand Forecasting model for every run of the pipeline *ModelRetrainPipeline*
+This Spark job retrains the demnand forecasting model for every run of the pipeline *ModelRetrainPipeline*.
+Retraining the model will improve the performance of the demand forecasting model as more training data points become available.

 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo